mantl/mantl/README.md

 Overview
 --------
-Microservices infrastructure is a powerful platform for rapidly deploying containers any analytic applications.
+Microservices infrastructure is a powerful platform for rapidly deploying containers and analytic applications.

 ##Features